 Mid Back Length.
 Hair that reaches mid back.

 Since girls with short wavy or curly hair cannot pineapple their hair or tie it into a loose bun.
-So instead, @fitkatstyle came up with this method were she takes tiny jaw clips and simply pins up the sections to preserve the curls at night.
+In this you simply pinsup the sections to preserve the curls at night.
 Video below, if you want to learn!

 In hair cosmetic terms, a milk is type of watery, leave in conditioner.